mengwenlong/GridEYE-8x8-IR-sensor-human-tracking/README.md

 Written by Wenlong Meng, June 1, 2018

-Feel free to re-use and modify these codes in your owm projects.
+Feel free to reuse these codes in your projects.
 Comments and advice are welcomed!
 **********************************************/